aqib-m31/ShareStore/README.md

 [Project Demo](https://youtu.be/0iN3-Odnxy0?si=5VipCIYMWm4CGpjJ)

+**Updates:**
+- **Discord Integration:** Enhanced the platform with a new feature that automates the process of uploading files `(college lecture slides in my case)` to Discord.
+Now, when users upload files containing specific keywords (e.g., lecture names or topics like Math or TOC) from their accounts, these files are automatically sent to a designated Discord channel, as specified in the environment variables.
+This integration eliminates the need for manual file transfers, saving time and ensuring that the content is promptly shared with the relevant Discord community.

 ### Distinctiveness and Complexity
 1. **Distinctiveness**:
     - **Unique Purpose**: Share Store specializes in secure file sharing and storage, setting it apart from traditional social networks or e-commerce sites.
     - **Targeted File Sharing**: Its main focus is on organized file sharing, not social interactions or product sales.
+The recent addition of Discord integration for file (automatic lecture slide) uploads further enhances its role as a specialized platform for content sharing.
     - **Firebase Integration**: Share Store integrates with Firebase Storage, enhancing file management.
 2. **Complexity**:
     - **Django Backend**: Utilizes Django for user authentication, file metadata, and access control.